Bristol-Myers Squibb Company [BMY] – 3 compelling analyses why it’s a less risky Investment

 Bristol-Myers Squibb Company [NYSE:BMY]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Bristol-Myers Squibb Company [BMY] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
-On average, stock market experts give BMY an Overweight rating.
-The average 12-month price forecast for this stock is $62.07, with the high estimate being $80.00, the low estimate being $50.00 and the median estimate amounting to $73.00.
-This is compared to its latest closing price of $60.95.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Bristol-Myers Squibb Company [BMY], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+The average 12-month price forecast for this stock is $61.01, with the high estimate being $80.00, the low estimate being $50.00 and the median estimate amounting to $73.00.
+This is compared to its latest closing price of $61.63.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Bristol-Myers Squibb Company [BMY] is sitting at 4.23.
 This is compared to 1 month ago, when its average rating was 4.08.